polymorphisma/nepal-gateways/docs/CONTRIBUTING.md

     This installs the package in editable mode (`-e .`) along with the development dependencies specified in `[project.optional-dependencies].dev` in `pyproject.toml`.

 4.  **Set up pre-commit hooks (Optional but Recommended):**
-    If the project uses pre-commit hooks for auto-formatting and linting:
     ```bash
     # uv pip install pre-commit # If not already installed via dev dependencies
     # pre-commit install